compbiozurich/UZH-BIO392/course-results/2020/Nico-Giger/variant-formats.md

 SAM in binary. --> non-human readable and easier to compressable.

 ## BED
-store annotations with coordinates on a reference genome.
-It is useful for storing the type of data that genome browsers display in parallel to the genome.
+store annotations with coordinates of reference genome. --> useful for storing information that genome browsers display in parallel to the genome.

 Task: Estimate Storage Requirements for 1000 Genomes Project
 • How much computer storage is required for the 1000 Genomes project